Sourdough Carrot Cake Scones

 Labeled bowls of ingredients needed for sourdough carrot cake scones, including all-purpose flour, carrots, light brown sugar, spices, baking powder, sourdough discard, heavy cream, vanilla, cream cheese, powdered sugar, raisins, butter, pecans, and salt.

 • Carrots: Freshly grate carrots for the best flavor and moisture.
+You could also use them in my Sourdough Zucchini Muffins.

 • All-purpose flour: For tender scones, use a softer wheat flour, such as all-purpose flour or cake flour.
 I use King Arthur all-purpose flour.